 Plugins aren't inherently bad for WordPress, but using too many, poorly coded, or outdated plugins can harm your site's performance and security.
 Stick to essential, well-maintained plugins to avoid issues.

-Managed WordPress hosting means that the hosting providers handle the management, administration, and support of the infrastructure of your WordPress website.
+Managed hosting for WordPress means that the hosting providers handle the management, administration, and support of the infrastructure of your WordPress website.

 Can you delete WordPress blog?